The Supplement Buyer's Manual, Why Less Is More and How to Choose What Works

 The arc

-Supplementation, done correctly, is a tax adjustment for living in a century where the soil is depleted, the food is contaminated, and the body's daily detox burden is heavier than any prior generation's.
-Done incorrectly, it is the wellness industry charging the user for the appearance of intervention while the body absorbs almost none of what was paid for.
+Done correctly, supplementation is a tax adjustment for living in a century where the soil is depleted, the food is contaminated, and the daily detox burden is heavier than any prior generation's.
+Done incorrectly, it is the wellness industry charging you for the appearance of intervention while the body absorbs almost none of what was paid for.

-The correct version is small, ionic when possible, chelated when not, liquid when the format exists, third-party-tested at the manufacturer level, dosed against actual lab markers, and disciplined enough to drop items that the labs say are not working.
+The correct version is small, ionic when possible, chelated when not, natural over synthetic, liquid when the format exists, dosed against actual lab markers, disciplined enough to drop what the labs say is dead weight.
 Six to eight items, run consistently, will outperform a cabinet of twenty by a wide margin.

 Sources